- Applicants holding an undergraduate degree (Bachelor)

 - French: B2

-This course is aimed at students from the Social sciences and Humanities programs as an initial training program (philosophy, anthropology, sociology, etc.) wishing to specialize in the field of health, and for health professionals (doctors, health executives, clinical psychologists, social workers, etc.) wishing to benefit from a reflective and societal approach to their practice.
-It can be accessed directly in Master’s 2 degree through validation of acquired skills under certain conditions.
+It is aimed at two audiences: 1. social science students in initial training and destined for doctoral studies; 2. to students of human sciences in further training wishing to specialize in the field of health, and to health professionals (doctors, caregivers, health executives, clinical psychologists, social workers, etc.) wishing to constitute and deepen a reflective and societal approach to their practice – it is then possible for them to integrate directly the Master’s 2 on validation of prior learning.

 100% of this program is in French.